MicrosoftDocs/Viva/Viva/insights/personal/Overview/activity-report.md

 # Viva Insights activity

 As a Microsoft 365 admin, the Reports dashboard in the admin center shows you an activity overview across the various products used by your organization.
-You can select an app to get more granular insights about the activities specific to it.
+You can select View more for an app to get more granular insights about the activities specific to that app.
 Check out the activity reports in the Microsoft 365 admin center.

 For example, you can evaluate the adoption of Microsoft Viva Insights by looking at the chart about active users.
 Additionally, you'll see a link to the deployment guide to further boost adoption in your organization.

 ## View the report

 1. In the admin center, go to Reports > [Usage](https://go.microsoft.com/fwlink/p/?linkid=2074756).
-1. Select **Viva Insights activity**.
+1. Select **View more** for **Viva Insights activity**.

 ## Interpret the report